How To Beatbox Fast

 Take a basic 4/4 pattern (which means there are 4 beats in the pattern):

-A kick on beats 1 and 3.
+There’s a kick on beats 1 and 3.

-An Inward <K Snare on beats 2 and 4..
+And an Inward <K Snare on beats 2 and 4..

 Perform it at 80 bpm.